heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</figure>

 I unlocked Camera 3 to find a state of picturesque chaos.
-At the back was row upon row of filing cabinets labelled by month; the reliquaries of the Martyrolog.
+At the back was row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and ingress to a cubicle filled with rubbish.
-May 1979 is a fallow month in the English edition of his diaries, *Time within time* (1991), with only two entries (May 12 and 22).
+I scanned the cabinets; May 1979 is a fallow month in the English edition of his diaries, *Time within time* (1991), with only two entries (May 12 and 22).
-I opened the cabinet to find

 <figure>
     <div style="text-align:center"><img src